ModanwalPriti06/AWS-CLoudComputing-Notes/README.md

 - Only “Allow” rule (there is no “Deny” rule)
 - All inbound traffic is blocked and outbound is allowed by default

-**You define rules for specific:**
+- You define rules for specific:**
   - Protocols (like HTTP, HTTPS, SSH, etc.)
   - Port numbers (e.g., port 80 for HTTP, port 22 for SSH)
   - IP addresses or ranges: (e.g., allow traffic only from a specific IP or a range of IPs)

-**Important AWS behavior:**
 - If you allow incoming traffic on a specific port (e.g., port 80 for HTTP), then outgoing response traffic is automatically allowed without requiring an explicit outbound rule.

 ### Some ports you should be aware of: